NickPiscitelli/Glider.js/README.md

 A fast, light-weight, dependency free, responsive, native scrolling list with paging controls.
 (2.1kb gzipped!)

-* Please refer to the website for the most up to date documentation for the time being.

 Demos and full documentation available on Github Pages: https://nickpiscitelli.github.io/Glider.js/

 ##### Quick Start